 So, you’ve been bitten by the wedding planning bug.
 Maybe you’re the go-to friend who makes bridal showers feel like a Vogue editorial.
 Maybe you’ve spent a little too much time on Pinterest (no judgment).
 Or maybe you’ve been daydreaming about how incredible it would feel to turn your love for weddings into a real business.
-Cue the Google search: wedding planner class.
+Cue the Google searches like how to start a wedding planning business and free wedding planner class.

 And here you are. 👋